davidmcclure/svg-to-wkt/README.md

 SVG-to-WKT implements 7 of the 10 SVG graphic elements: ```<circle>```, <ellipse>, <line>, <path>, <polygon>, <polyline>, and <rect>. <image>, <text>, and <use>, which do not encode geometric data, are not parsed.
 SVG styles are ignored, since WKT has no notion of appearance, only shape.

-SVG paths are converted to WKT POLYGONs using the getPointAtLength() method on <path> elements.
+SVG paths are converted to "frozen" WKT POLYGONs (curves are interpolated at a customizable density level and written as a series of fixed points) using the getPointAtLength() method on <path> elements.

 ## Quick Example